Choosing the Best Charitable Giving Approach

 Split-interest:

-• Description: The donor makes a gift of assets; the donor or the donor’s beneficiaries receive an income stream, and then one or more charities receives a remainder amount (or vice versa).
+• Description: The donor makes a gift of assets; the donor or the donor’s beneficiaries receive an income stream, and then one or more charities receive a remainder amount (or vice versa).

 • Giving Approaches: Charitable Gift Annuities, Charitable Remainder Trusts, Charitable Lead Trusts